 Mickey Mouse has always had a huge presence at Disney World.
 The main mouse has participated in park opening ceremonies, parades, stage shows, meet & greets, and more throughout the years.
 Mickey started greeting guests at his country house in 1988, but when Mickey’s Toontown Fair closed in 2011 to make way for the Fantasyland expansion, the big cheese moved over to the Town Square Theater on Main Street, USA.
-There, he continues to welcome a steady stream of guests of all ages (during non-COVID times at least), taking photos and giving autographs in what has become a quintessential Disney experience.
+There, he continues to welcome a steady stream of guests of all ages, posing for photos and sharing smiles in what has become a quintessential Disney experience.
 Mickey is the one who started it all, and is still a fan favorite after all these years!

 As Walt famously said, Disney World will never be completed.
 Whether we like it or not, things will always be growing and changing at Disney as the wider world and technologies change all around it.
 But as the cast of Frozen II sings, “some things never change,” and these four attractions are a testament to that.
 I believe they have solidly stood the test of time, and will continue to do so for years to come!

 Which attractions do you believe have stood, or will stand, the test of time?
 Let us know in the comments!